splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-installation/2-3-setup-pi.md

 - navigate the cursor using the arrow keys
 - `Ctrl + O` to save the file
 - `Ctrl + X` to exit the editor

   :::

-#### Setup zhs shell
+### Setup zhs shell

-When using the terminal you are actually interacting with a shell the default for the Raspberry Pi is bash, but there are other shells available.
+When using the terminal you are actually interacting with a shell, where the default for the Raspberry Pi is **bash**, but there are other shells available.

-Here we will install zsh and oh-my-zsh to customise the terminal.
+Here we will install ***zsh*** and ***oh-my-zsh*** to customise the terminal.
 These will give you a more user-friendly terminal experience with themes and plugin support.

-Install zsh
+**To install zsh**, run the following command in your Terminal:

 ```bash
 sudo apt install zsh -y
 ```

-Install oh-my-zsh
+**To install oh-my-zsh**, run the following command in your Terminal:

 ![gif showing the install of oh=my=zsh](/gifs/setup-pi/1-2-setup-pi-OMZ-Install.gif)